DmitryYakimchuk/spin_point/README.md

 ## Getting started

-To see how the *SpinPoint* concept works follow the six simple steps:
+To see how the *SpinPoint* concept works follow the seven simple steps:
 1. Clone the repository:
 ```bash
 git clone  https://github.com/DmitryYakimchuk/spin_point.git
 ```
+2. Run the [Docker](https://www.docker.com/) on your machine.
-2. Create `.env` with some environment variables in the root of the app.
-See the `.env.template` as an example one (You can just copy it if you like).
+3. Create `.env` with some environment variables in the root of the app.
+For this just copy `.env.template` as an example.
+If you would like to change te settings, change them in `init-db.sql` as well.
-3. Use Docker compose to build the images for the app:
+4. Use Docker compose to build the images for the app:
 ```bash
 docker compose build
 ```
-4. Run the app:
+5. Run the app:
 ```bash
 docker compose up app-dev
 ```
-5. Open your browser and go to http://localhost:8000
+6. Open your browser and go to http://localhost:8000
-6. To be able to see more functionality register in the app as a new user.
+7. To be able to see more functionality register in the app as a new user.

 On the local site http://localhost:8000 you can register new users, make new club, news, find other users who want to play with you and so on...